Adding your new baby to Medicare

 When should I enrol my new baby in Medicare?

-You should enrol your baby in Medicare soon after they are born.
+You should sign your baby up for Medicare soon after they are born.

-Once your baby is on your Medicare card, they will be able to receive free or subsidised healthcare.
+Once your baby is on your Medicare card, they can get free or low-cost healthcare.

 How do I add my baby to my Medicare card?

-If your baby is less than 1 year old, you can register them using a Newborn Child Declaration form.
-You will have been given this form when your baby was born.
+If your baby is under 1 year old, you can sign them up using a Newborn Child Declaration form.
+You will have been given this form as part of your Parent Pack, when your baby was born.

-The back page of the form needs to be filled out and signed by a midwife or doctor.
-Submitting this form automatically enrols your baby in Medicare.
+The back page of the form must be filled out and signed by a midwife or doctor.
+Submitting this form will automatically sign your baby up for Medicare.

 Where do I send the Newborn Child Declaration?

-After you fill in the Newborn Child Declaration, send it in through your:
+After you fill in the Newborn Child Declaration, you can submit it through your:

 What if I don't have a Newborn Child Declaration form?